 About Michael Vecchio

-Mike Vecchio comes to Illinois from the University of Michigan where he is currently completing his PhD in Music Education.
-While at Michigan, he taught and assisted with music education courses throughout the undergraduate music education curriculum.
-Vecchio also pursued a cognate in wind conducting and served as the assistant conductor of the Michigan Youth Symphonic Band and the University of Michigan Band Alumni Association Concert Band.
+Mike Vecchio is Assistant Professor of Music Education at the University of Illinois Urbana-Champaign where he teaches undergraduate and graduate courses in instrumental music education.
+He completed his Ph.D. in Music Education at the University of Michigan with a cognate in wind band conducting.
+While at Michigan, he taught and assisted with music education courses throughout the undergraduate music education curriculum and served as the assistant conductor of the Michigan Youth Symphonic Band and the University of Michigan Band Alumni Association Concert Band.
 Additionally, he has taught graduate music education coursework at Eastern Michigan University, and undergraduate music education coursework and applied brass lessons at Adrian College.

 Vecchio previously taught music for eight years in the public schools of New York and the northern suburbs of Chicago.
 He earned his Bachelor’s Degree in Music Education and Euphonium Performance from Ithaca College and Master’s Degrees in Music Education and Euphonium Performance from the University of Michigan.